3 Tools

 For more on this, see

 FINER is an acronym for the five criteria feasible, interesting, novel, ethical and relevant which can be used as guidance when formulating a good clinical research question.
-See Table 3.1.
-(Cummings, Browner, and Hulley (2013))
+See Table 3.2.
+(Cummings et al. (2013))

 feasible The research question should not exceed the available resources, i.e. participants, expertise, time and money).